 In Washington, DC, protestors spent weeks on Capitol Hill, agitating against the Supreme Court confirmation of now Justice Brett Kavanaugh, who was very publicly accused of sexual assault.
 They disrupted the televised hearings, told stories of their own sexual assaults, and sent coat-hangers to senators who expressed their support for Kavanaugh.
 More than 200 arrests were made, and in echoes of the way early suffragettes were depicted, many of the female protesters were dismissed as “loudmouths”, their outrage merely “hysteria”.

 The past two years have also shown that youth is not an impediment to women making their voices heard.
-Emma Gonzalez is an 18-year-old survivor of the school shooting at Stoneman Douglas High School in Florida, which took place on 14 February 2018.
-Three days later, with a speech on the steps of Broward Country Courthouse, she began her fierce campaign for greater gun control, which has since propelled her to the national consciousness in the United States.
+Emma Gonzalez was a survivor of the school shooting at Stoneman Douglas High School in Florida, which took place on 14 February 2018.
+Three days later, with a speech on the steps of Broward Country Courthouse, the then 18 year old began her fierce campaign for greater gun control, which has since propelled her to the national consciousness in the United States.
 “We are grieving, we are furious, and we are using our words fiercely and desperately because that’s the only thing standing between us and this happening again,” she wrote in an eloquent and emotional essay for Harper’s Bazaar.

 It has also become the age of the handmaids.
 Throughout the world, women have recreated the striking red and white costume of the handmaids, from Margaret Atwood’s dystopian novel, and subsequent TV series, The Handmaid’s Tale.
 “Because it’s a visual symbol, women can use it without fear of being arrested for causing a disturbance, as they would be for shouting in places like legislatures,” Margaret Atwood told the Guardian.
 “No one can accuse them of being immodest: they are well covered up.
 But everyone seeing these groups of women know what they mean in the context of the individual protest, whether it be Ireland, Argentina, or Arizona.”